Contexts¶

 Instances should be immutable or must provide proper memory visibility so that changes will be seen across thread boundaries.

-Care should be taken when creating new broadcast Context
+Care should be taken when creating new broadcast Contexts as they

 will be sent across the entire downstream request graph.
 Considerations